libAtoms/quippy-wheels/README.md

 Wheel builder for [quippy](https://github.com/libAtoms/QUIP)

-This used [multibuild](https://github.com/matthew-brett/multibuild) to build wheels for Mac OS X and manylinux.
+This uses [multibuild](https://github.com/matthew-brett/multibuild) to build wheels for Mac OS X and manylinux.
 Builds are trigged on every commit, but wheels are only deployed to GitHub and PyPI on tags: GitHub for all tags (including pre-release, e.g. `v0.9.x-rc1`) and PyPI just for full